J-S-Nafeez/Read-Recycle/README.md

 **Read and Recycle** is a full-stack web application designed as a sustainable university marketplace, enabling students to buy, sell, and trade books, study materials, gadgets, and essentials.
 It also includes a Lost & Found section and a Ride-Sharing feature, enhancing campus connectivity. 🚗

 ### 🎥 **Live Demo**:
-You can check out the live demo of the app here: [🌐 Task Noter Demo](https://read-recycle.netlify.app/)
+You can check out the live demo of the app here: [🌐 Read and Recycle Demo](https://read-recycle.netlify.app/)

 ### 🔑 **Features**:
 - **Marketplace**: Buy, sell, or exchange books, gadgets, and study materials 📖💻